Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 0.10191082802547771

 If the risk is the same for both groups, it is close to 10%.
 Now we can use this hypothetical risk to simulate the experiment.
-Here’s simulate_group_percent, which we saw in Chapter 11.
-It takes as parameters the size of the group, n, and the risk, p.
+The following function takes as parameters the size of the group, n, and the risk, p.
 It simulates the experiment and returns the number of cases as a percentage of the group, which is the observed risk.

 def simulate_group_percent(n, p):